a-sutton/telegraf-setup/README.md

 - Download all files in this repository
 - Modify the example files, as needed, to contain appropriate host data for monitored devices
 - Copy all .conf files for inputs into the inputs folder
+- Modify the `Telegraf` file to contain the appropriate Influxdb URL, Token, Org, and Bucket
 - Run the `telegraf-setup.sh` file to complete setup